 Columns: If Column>Placement is selected, the next dialog appears, including its attributes.
 The column definition may be performed with either points or polylines.
 If the column cross section is rectangular. select the checkbox below and define width, thickness and angle.
 If the column cross section is circular, select the checkbox below and enter the column radius.
-The values for the level and height of the column are lower while on the right you can define the column "Filling" selecting among 3 alternative options: "Empty", "Solid" or "Hatch".
-In the latter case, you can define scale (density) and angle, by updating the corresponding values that are displayed in the window.
-If a column of a certain shape is defined, e.g. rectangular, by clicking OK, it is inserted in the drawing for the user to place.
-You can use the snap points to place the edge of the column on any characteristic point (e.g. the wall endpoint, the nearest wall side point etc).
-Furthermore, having defined the column edge, you can turn it and locate it properly by using the snap points.
+The values for the level and height of the column are lower while on the right you can define the column "Filling" selecting alternative among 3 options: "Empty", "Solid" or "Hatch".
+In the latter case, you can define scale (density) and angle, by updating the corresponding values that displayed in the window.
+If a column of a certain shape is defined, e.g. rectangular, by clicking OK, it is can turn it and locate it properly by using the snap points.
 Once you have placed the column, if it is placed on a wall, you can hide the unwanted lines by running the CAD Hide command.
 At the same time the wall preserves its entity (it does not break in two parts).
 You can also move a corner of the column using the grips.
 This means that, after selecting the column, to activate the grips, you can grab any of them and move it towards the desired location.
 To start editing an existing column, select Column -> Modify or double-click on it or even select the column, right-click and select Properties.

 Beam: Selecting Beam -> Position displays the following dialog, with only the buttons enabling the beam specification activated, that is the Points and Polyline buttons.
-After the user has geometrically specified the beam, as well as the development side, the dialog returns with the other properties of the beam activated.
-The user may modify anv of the above parameters (e.g. the width of the beam, its color etc) by selecting Beam -> Modify, double-clicking, right-clicking on it and selecting Properties.
+After the user has geometrically specified the beam, as well as the development side. the dialog returns with the other properties of the beam activated.
+The user may modify any of the above parameters (e.g. the width of the beam, its color etc) by selecting Beam -> Modify, double-clicking, right-clicking on it and selecting Properties.